VitalijSipovskij/Project04_ML/README.md

 Overall, the parameters chosen as the best reflect a careful consideration of the trade-offs between model complexity, regularization, and generalization, tailored to the specific characteristics and requirements of the dataset and regression problem at hand.

+---
+To change the parameters and test their effect on model performance, modify the values within the param_grids dictionary.
+Each key in the dictionary corresponds to a regression model, and the associated value is another dictionary containing the parameters and their possible values for that model.

+`# Define parameter grids for GridSearchCV param_grids = {
+    'Linear Regression': {},
+    'Ridge Regression': {'alpha': [0.1, 1, 10]},
+    'Decision Tree': {'max_depth': [3, 5, 7, 9]},
+    'Random Forest': {'n_estimators': [50, 100, 150], 'max_depth': [3, 5, 7]},
+    'Gradient Boosting': {'n_estimators': [50, 100, 150], 'learning_rate': [0.05, 0.1, 0.2]},
+    'SVR': {'kernel': ['linear', 'rbf'], 'C': [0.1, 1, 10]},
+    'XGBoost': {'n_estimators': [50, 100, 150], 'learning_rate': [0.05, 0.1, 0.2]}
+}
+`

+For example, to adjust the parameters for Ridge Regression, change the values within the dictionary associated with the key 'Ridge Regression'.
+The 'alpha' parameter can be set to different values such as [0.01, 0.1, 1, 10] to see how it affects the model's performance.

+Similarly, parameters for other models like Decision Tree, Random Forest, Gradient Boosting, SVR, and XGBoost can be modified by changing the values within their respective dictionaries.
+For instance, 'max_depth' for Decision Tree can be adjusted to different values like [3, 5, 7, 9, None] to explore its impact on the model's behavior.

+After modifying the parameters, rerun the code to train the models with the new parameter settings and evaluate their performance to determine the optimal configuration for each model.